Safeguarding Children/Child Protection Policy

 EYFS: 3.4-3.18, 3.19, 3.21, 3.22

-At Fun Fest Holiday Club we work with children, parents, external agencies and the community to ensure the welfare and safety of children and to give them the very best start in life.
+At Fun Fest Holiday Club, we work with children, parents, external agencies and the community to ensure the welfare and safety of children and to give them the very best start in life.
 Children have the right to be treated with respect, be helped to thrive and to be safe from any abuse in whatever form.

 We support the children within our care, protect them from maltreatment and have robust procedures in place to prevent the impairment of children’s health and development.
 In our setting we strive to protect children from the risk of radicalisation and we promote acceptance and tolerance of other beliefs and cultures (please refer to our inclusion and equality policy for further information).
-Safeguarding is a much wider subject than the elements covered within this single policy, therefore this document should be used in conjunction with the clubs’ other policies and procedures.
+Safeguarding is a much wider subject than the elements covered within this single policy, therefore this document should be used in conjunction with the club’s other policies and procedures.
 Safeguarding children is everybody’s responsibility.
 At Fun Fest Holiday Club all staff, students and visitors are made aware of and adhere to, the policy.

 Legal framework and definition of safeguarding